GDF15

 Growth/differentiation factor 15 is a protein that in humans is encoded by the GDF15 gene.
-GDF15 was first identified as Macrophage inhibitory cytokine-1 or MIC-1.
+GDF15 was first identified as Macrophage inhibitory cytokine-1 (MIC-1).

 It is a protein belonging to the transforming growth factor beta superfamily.
 Under normal conditions, GDF15 is expressed in low concentrations in most organs and upregulated because of injury of organs such as liver, kidney, heart and lung.

 Function

-The function of GDF15 is not fully clear but it seems to have a role in regulating inflammatory pathways and to be involved in regulating apoptosis, angiogenesis, cell repair and cell growth, which are biological processes observed in cardiovascular and neoplastic disorders.
+The precise biological role of GDF15 remains to be fully elucidated, but it is recognized as a key modulator of inflammatory pathways.
+Furthermore, it regulates fundamental cellular processes including apoptosis, angiogenesis, cell repair, and growth, which are crucial in the pathophysiology of cardiovascular and neoplastic diseases.

-Clincal signficance
+Clinical significance

 GDF15 has shown to be a strong prognostic protein in patients with different diseases such as heart diseases and cancer.
+In cardiovascular tissues it is shown that GDF15 concentrations increase in response to atherosclerosis, ischemia/reperfusion injury and heart failure.
+In patients with coronary artery disease (CAD), GDF15 is shown to be associated with adverse outcome such as mortality, myocardial infarction, stroke and with bleeding.

 However, elevated GDF15 levels in diseases such as cancer and heart disease may be the result of inflammation caused by these diseases.
 Note that GDF15 is necessary for surviving both bacterial and viral infections, as well as sepsis.
 The protective effects of GDF15 were largely independent of pathogen control or the magnitude of inflammatory response, suggesting a role in disease tolerance.

 Metformin was shown to cause increased levels of GDF15.
 This increase mediates the effect of body weight loss by metformin.
+Further study has shown weight loss is promoted by maintaining energy expenditure in addition to appetite suppression.

 Elevations in GDF15 reduce food intake and body mass in animal models through binding to glial cell-derived neurotrophic factor family receptor alpha-like (GFRAL) and the recruitment of the receptor tyrosine kinase RET in the hindbrain.

 In both mice and humans have shown that metformin and exercise increase circulating levels of GDF15.
 GDF15 might also exert anti-inflammatory effects through mechanisms that are not fully understood.
 These unique and distinct mechanisms for suppressing food intake and inflammation makes GDF15 an appealing candidate to treat many metabolic diseases, including obesity, type 2 diabetes mellitus, non-alcoholic fatty liver disease, cardiovascular disease and cancer cachexia.

+Treatment of rodents fed a high-fat diet with recombinant growth differentiating factor 15 (GDF15) reduces obesity and improves glycemic control through glial-cell-derived neurotrophic factor family receptor α-like (GFRAL)-dependent suppression of food intake.

 Fibroblast-specific loss of GDF15 expression in a model of 3D reconstructed human skin induced epidermal thinning, a hallmark of skin aging.
 GDF15 plays a so far undisclosed role in mitochondrial homeostasis to delay both the onset of cellular senescence and the appearance of age-related changes in a 3D human skin model.

+It has been also associated as a causal factor in hyperemesis gravidarum, a severe form of morning sickness.